andrewjameslee1988/Elk-Stack-Project/README.md

 - Run the playbook, and navigate to http://168.61.190.10:5601/app/kibana to check that the installation worked as expected.

 _Answer the following questions to fill in the blanks:_
-- _Which file is the playbook? install-elk.yml Where do you copy it?_
+The elk playbook file is: install-elk.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-Hosts How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- By updating the Hosts file we can specify where we want elk installed, alternatative which to install Filebeat on.
 By specifying a section as [webservers] and [elk] you can differentiate where the installs occur.
 For EXAMPLE:
 [webservers]
 10.0.0.6 ansible_python_interpreter=/usr/bin/python3